sebarslan/Maui.NullableDateTimePicker/README.md

 # Changelog
-### 3.1.5 (Preview)
+### 3.1.5
 - Add CustomFormatter delegate to support advanced and overridable date formatting (Thanks @fraluderin)
-- Added PopupOpening, PopupOpened, and PopupClosing events to observe the popup lifecycle
+- Added PopupOpening, PopupOpened, PopupClosing and PopupClosed events to observe the popup lifecycle
 - Added OnPopupOpening, OnPopupOpened, OnPopupClosing and OnPopupClosed virtual methods for derived controls (Thanks @fraluderin)
 - Added OnSelectedDateTimeChanged virtual method to allow custom handling of SelectedDateTime changes (Thanks @fraluderin)
 - Light and dark versions of the toggle button have been added.
+- Fixed an issue where calendar and clock could appear simultaneously when switching between them.
+- Refactored SelectList component and fixed style application issues.
+- Improved style merging logic and internal UI handling.

 ### 3.1.4
 - Added .NET 10.0 support